kiskey/stremio-ai-search/README.md

 - "Series where the setting is almost like another character"
 - "Films with ambiguous endings that leave you guessing"
 - "Movies that take place entirely in real-time"
+- "Films set entirely in one location"
+- "Movies told in reverse chronological order"

 ### Surprising & Unusual Queries